 MEDIA NOTE: Please access images from the event HERE (Credit: Warren Bond Sr.)

 ATL Airport District is the official convention and visitor bureau for the cities of College Park, Hapeville and Union City, Ga.
 The District’s mission is to generate economic development for its cities by representing the community as preferred tourism, convention and meeting destination.
 With the airport having access to 150 cities in the U.S. and 60 cities internationally, over 7,000 hotel rooms with amenities from airport shuttles to pools, walkable restaurants, shops, breweries and more all guests experience southern hospitality with modern work-focused energy.

 About the Georgia International Convention Center (GICC)

 Georgia’s second-largest convention center, the Georgia International Convention Center (GICC), is uniquely positioned to offer guests and clients unprecedented convenience.
 As the world’s only convention center directly connected to a major airport, this modern facility embodies the grace and efficiency of flight itself.
 The GICC is also home to three new LEED-certified convention hotels; the Atlanta Airport Marriott Gateway, the Renaissance Atlanta Airport Gateway and the Springhill Suites Atlanta Airport Gateway.
-Equipped with a wide range of cutting-edge facilities, including a 9,800 square foot Culinary Arts Center and Georgia’s largest ballroom at 40,000 square feet, this event space provides solutions tailored to each convention’s unique needs.
+Equipped with a wide range of cutting-edge facilities, including a 9,800 square foot Culinary Arts Center and Georgia’s largest ballroom in metro Atlanta at 40,000 square feet, this event space provides solutions tailored to each convention’s unique needs.
 The GICC has also successfully achieved GBAC Star Facility Accreditation and is committed to protecting the health and safety of all attendees at every event.

 Blake Hamilton, Hemsworth Communications